 In Prodigy, an adaptive math-practice game set in a fantasy role-playing universe, students customize colorful, anime-style avatars and send them off to the Wizard Academy to prepare for battle.
-Students' characters travel the world; they chat with other wizards through a series of pre-written chat comments, challenge friends to fight in the arena, and brave multiple themed worlds to take on monsters and special bosses.
+Students' characters travel the world: They chat with other wizards through a series of pre-written chat comments, challenge friends to fight in the arena, and brave multiple themed worlds to take on monsters and special bosses.
 Wizard spells are powered by math problems.
 As students progress in their math skills, so do their characters, learning new spells to use against enemies.
 To use these spells successfully, students must flex their math knowledge and answer questions that cover a lot of content and adjust to students' abilities.
-If students don't succeed on the first try, they get hints to help them out.
+While playing at home, if students don't succeed on the first try, they get hints and another chance to help them out.
+Playing from school, they still have access to hints but only get one chance at answering.
 As they level up, they earn more spells and face more challenging monsters, earning gold they can use to purchase armor and items for their houses.

-By mimicking the very basic elements of popular fantasy-based online multiplayer games (with a nod to early '90s games like Zelda and Final Fantasy), Prodigy is well tuned to keep kids' attention.
+By mimicking the very basic elements of popular fantasy-based online multiplayer games (with a nod to early '90s games like Zelda and Final Fantasy), Prodigy is well tuned to keep kids' attention -- at least at first.
 They'll love the customization and the setting, and the multiplayer modes will keep them interested long after traditional math activities might lose their luster.
-Though it doesn't have the best pacing -- after a spell is launched, the action pauses and students must answer a math question -- this doesn't detract too much from the fun stuff, and it ups the stakes of the questions.
-If students get a question wrong (after some initial assessment questions), they get a detailed hint, which can sometimes be a bit too detailed in that it becomes a step-by-step answer.
-But students can then get another chance to successfully cast their spell.
+And it adapts to a kid's needs and offers helpful data, so you can target concepts more easily.

 Key Standards Supported